Palo Alto, CA 94306

 2008-2009: Chief Technology Officer

 Responsible for fundamental technology, platform architecture, and overall engineering management for the newly formed North American wing of established Korean online games developer and operator WeMade Entertainment.
-WeMade USA's mission is focused on providing the parent company with an organic western cultural competency in the online games business, rather than simply localizing existing Korean properties.
-This includes strategic acquisitions in the west as well as direct production of western-sourced game content.
-Though WeMade is a large company, the US organization functions as an autonomous startup.
+WeMade USA's mission was focused on providing the parent company with an organic western cultural competency in the online games business, rather than simply localizing existing Korean properties.
+This included strategic acquisitions in the west as well as direct production of western-sourced game content.
+Though WeMade is a large company, the US organization functioned as an autonomous startup.